 Balloon surgery involves inserting a small plastic balloon into the sinuses in order to drain them, and then removing the balloon.
 Unlike traditional surgery, it requires no cutting and no removal of any bone or tissue from the nose or sinuses.
 It also generally has a faster recovery rate and can be performed either under local anesthesia with or without sedation, either in the office or in the hospital.
 Balloon-assisted sinus surgery is FDA-approved and has safely helped hundreds of thousands of patients with their sinusitis symptoms.

-Dr. Yagoda is pleased to offer the FinESS and XprESS sinus balloon procedures from Entellus Medical, as part of her integrative approach to treating sinus disease.
+Dr. Yagoda is pleased to offer the XprESS sinus balloon procedure from ENT Stryker (formerly Entellus Medical), as part of her integrative approach to treating sinus disease.
 Schedule a consultation to learn more about these new balloon sinus surgery procedures, and Dr. Yagoda will determine whether they may be good options for you.

 Through tiny, lighted, and microscopic equipment via the nose—with no external incision necessary—the sinuses are directly visualized with magnification and definitively corrected.
 There is no bruising and no change to the external appearance of the face or nose.